BLovegrove/boomer/README.md

 <img src="https://raw.githubusercontent.com/BLovegrove/boomer/main/images/boomer-profile.png" style="border-radius: 10px;"><br />

-That fantastic profile picture, along with Zoomers profile picture (Boomers younger brother whom I use for testing for Boomer to retain 100% uptime) is courtesy of my friend Bastian, who can be found via () if you're interested in some real artwork.
-Seriously, go check him out.

-Boomer the bot on the other hand, is entirely developed by me using the libraries and technologies listed in <a href="#built-with">Built With</a>.
+Boomer is entirely developed by me using the libraries and technologies listed in <a href="#built-with">Built With</a>.

 Because my server only needed the music functionality, that's what he's limited for now - but more features or enhancements would be welcome!
 See <a href="#contributing">Contributing</a> for more info on that.